bevyengine/rfcs/rfcs/45-stageless.md

 #### Ordering with `Commands`

 Commands (commonly used to spawn and despawn entities or add and remove components) do not take effect immediately.
-Instead, you add a copy of the `flush_commands` system must run.
+Instead, they are applied whenever the `flush_commands` system runs.
 This exclusive system collects all created commands and applies them to the `World`, mutating it directly.

 This pattern is so common that a special form of ordering constraint exists for it: **command-flushed ordering constraints**.